 - Let this mixture sit for 24 hours, occasionally stirring

 - Filter it and measure the TDS and pH

 The devil’s in the details, so let’s go deeper with the step-by-step process you can use to measure the acidity and total dissolved solids of your soils.
 First, you are going to want to gather together everything you need:

 To start your test, remove 3 fluid ounces of soil from around the roots and mix it with 3 fluid ounces of demineralized water in one of your measuring containers.
-Let this mixture stand for 24 hours, but continue to stir it occasionally.
-This way you will make sure all the nutrients dissolve completely.
+Let this mixture stand for 24 hours but continue to stir it occasionally.
+This way you will make sure all the nutrients dissolve entirely.